 The most startling fact of all is that it is NOT illegal to keep a dog caged its entire life!

 THE LATEST TREND

 The recent trend of selling puppies through dedicated facebook pages is a popular way for backyard breeders, puppy mills, and scammers to sell puppies.
-The ONLY way to ensure that you are not supporting these people, is to visit the seller, see the puppies nursing with their mother, and assess the health, temperament, and living conditions of the mother.
+The ONLY way to ensure that you are not supporting the puppy mill industry is to visit the seller’s facility, ensure that you see the puppies nursing with their mother, and assess the health, temperament, and living conditions of the mother.

 Online ‘breeders’ will often ask that you send money in advance in return for shipping a puppy, or to secure the puppy of your choice.

 BUYER BEWARE!
 Not only will you never see how the parent dogs are treated, but you may never see your puppy – OR your money.